-Define how government in the ancient civilizations provided for the welfare of the people.6.3.8.CivicsPI.1

-Prepare a presentation of how religious beliefs and government were related in the ancient world.
-6.3.8.CivicsPI.1

-Prepare a presentation on how government in the ancient world has influenced our ethics, values, and legal systems in the modern world.
+Define how government in the ancient civilizations Prepare a presentation of how religious beliefs and Prepare a presentation on how government in the provided for the welfare of the government were related in the ancient world. ancient world has influenced our ethics, values, people.6.3.8.CivicsPI.1 6.3.8.CivicsPI.1 and legal systems in the modern world.
 6.3.8.CivicsPI.1